 Employers expect candidates to have a polished, professional appearance at career fairs.
 For candidates seeking full-time, post-grad jobs or internships and co-ops, a suit is expected.
-Career fairs that have a focus on part-time employment (such as the Part-Time Job Fair) can be a little more casual, but it is still strongly recommend that students avoid jeans, shorts, t-shirts, or flip-flops.
+Career fairs that have a focus on part-time or temporary employment (such as the Part-Time Job Fair) can be a little more casual, but it is still strongly recommend that students avoid jeans, shorts, t-shirts, or flip-flops.

 While some candidates see a career fair as a good opportunity to learn about companies they are unfamiliar with, most employers expect candidates to have at least some knowledge about their organization.
 Researching organizations before the event allows candidates to make a strong impression through their conversations with recruiters and avoid having to ask very basic questions, such as "What does your company do?" and "What are you hiring for?" (both of which are considered taboo).
 The University Career Center provides the list of registered organizations for each fair months in advance, giving candidates plenty of time to conduct research.